Healthdirect Free Australian health advice you can count on.

 If leprosy is not treated, it can cause deformity, especially in the hands, feet and face.

-If it's not treated, leprosy can cause permanent damage and deformity, especially in the hands, feet and face.
-Damage to the nerves of the face can cause blindness.
+If it's not treated, leprosy can cause lasting deformity, especially to your hands, feet and face.
+Damage to the nerves can also cause blindness.

 How is leprosy diagnosed?